Shoulder Pain After Laparoscopic Surgery: Causes and Tips for Relief

 0

-Laparoscopic surgery is a minimally invasive procedure, often praised for its quicker recovery time.
+Laparoscopic surgery is a minimally invasive procedure, often praised for its quick recovery time.
 However, many patients report an unexpected side effect: shoulder pain.
 If you're experiencing this discomfort after surgery, don't worry—it's a common and manageable issue.

-Why Does Shoulder Pain Occur?
+Why Does Shoulder Pain Occur after Laparoscopic surgery?

 The root cause of shoulder pain after laparoscopic surgery lies in using carbon dioxide (CO2) gas.
 CO2 inflates the abdomen during surgery, creating space for the surgeon to operate.
 This inflation stretches the diaphragm, which irritates the phrenic nerve, which runs from the neck to the diaphragm and controls breathing.
 Because this nerve shares pathways with the shoulder, the irritation is felt as pain in that area, a phenomenon known as referred pain.

-How Common Is Shoulder Pain After Surgery?
+How Common Is Shoulder Pain After Laparoscopic Surgery?

 Shoulder pain is quite common, especially after certain types of laparoscopic procedures.
 Studies show that: